 Remembering things feel very simple and you don’t think the process of how you remember.
 Our memory shapes our identity.
 From birth and even from mother’s womb, our brain has a remarkable ability.
 It interacts with our environment and continuously changes by the experiences we have.
 However, remembering doesn’t begin immediately from birth.
 Some research have shown that remembering starts with the development of self-concept sense.
 As individuals become more aware of themselves and effects of their environment on themselves, then they become able to remember.
 Before the emergence of self, individuals seem themselves just like observers and think that all the events are happening out of their territory.
 After the emergence of self, individuals starts to get the sense of things are not happening out of their territory, it is happening to them.
 We can clearly see the signs of this change in the child and mirror test.

-Expressing ourselves, speaking, eating, going to work, taking shower… We need memory for every single thing that we do.
-Our memory contains everything about ourselves.
-After all, it is still couldn’t fully understand exactly how you remember or what occurs during recall.
+taking shower… We need memory for every single thing that we do.
+Our memory

 References:

-[1] How Does Your Memory Work - Biology Psychology Documentary, Lesson created by Nisreen Mohamedali
+Does Your Memory Work - Biology Psychology Documentary, Lesson created by Nisreen Mohamedali

 Hiç yorum yok: